ShAhTeR67/Stepic_final_rep/README.md

 # Stepic_final_rep
-Finaly rep for Stepic course of selenium
+Final rep for Stepic course of selenium.
+<br>Take notice that sometimes tested site couldn't load page with strange error.
+In this case test would fail with an error.
+Such tests need to rerun.